Cyb3rLab5/amd-strix-point/README_AMD_EDITION.md

 This fork includes a revamped Gradio interface featuring:
 - **Glassmorphism Design**: A cinematic dark theme for creative focus.
+- **Hardware Profile Selector**: Adaptive performance for any AMD RAM config.
 - **NPU Status Monitor**: Real-time tracking of the Director and Key Grip agents.
 - **Live Latent Preview**: Visual monitoring of the diffusion progress.